developers-ubonu/fintrack/docs/fintrack/UC-JP/README.md

    - Total Costs (Expenses + Contractor Payments)
    - Net profit calculation (Revenue - Total Costs)
    - Profit margin percentage (or 'N/A')
-5. Business owner can view a detailed breakdown of all individual financial transactions (revenue, expenses, contractor payments) related to the job
+5. Business owner can view a **detailed list of individual financial transactions** (revenue received, expenses, contractor payments) associated with the job, showing date, description/category, and amount for each transaction.
 6. Business owner can generate a basic profitability report for the job
 7. Business owner can return to the job list view, which displays profitability indicators for all jobs